thekashifmalik/rincr/README.md

 # kbackup
 Quick and easy incremental backups.

-`kbackup` is a reimplementation of the ideas in `rsnapshot` built with the composibility and simplicity of `rsync` in-mind.
+A reimplementation of the ideas in `rsnapshot` built with the composibility and simplicity of `rsync` in-mind.
 It can be used by-hand, in scripts or as part of a software system.

 ```
 git clone git@github.com:thekashifmalik/kbackup.git